 They say your babies don’t keep.
 Well, neither do your teens.
 In my mind, I just hadn’t really realized that.
 But when your daughter starts a new life two hours away…no matter how good of a life it is, that is just HARD.
 You are faced with the fact that those childhood years are done.
 They are over.
 It doesn’t go forever.

-But they were the foundation for that has built her into who she is now.
+But they were the foundation for what has built her into who she is now.
 And thankfully we built mostly the right things…even though we may have fussed over things that we didn’t need to at times.

 So I am telling all the homeschool mamas today…your babies don’t keep.
 Your teens don’t keep.
 Picture yourself here like me someday, when it’s all done…and ask yourself…is what I’m focusing on right now really going to matter in the end?